Future Continuous (B2)

 - “She will be working when you arrive.”

-- “By this time next week, they will be traveling through Europe.”
+- “At this time next week, they will be travelling through Europe.”

 Notice: It often sets the scene for another future event or provides background information about a future moment.